Class 10 Exam > Class 10 Notes > Science Class 10 > Previous Year Questions: Heredity

 Ans: Example: A population of bacteria living in temperate waters that can withstand heat due to the rise in temperature due to global warming will survive better in a heat wave than the non-variant bacteria having no capacity to tolerate heat wave.
 Thus, suitable variations promote survival.

 Q7: List two differences between dominant traits and recessive traits.
-What percentage of pea plants in the F2 generation were with yellow seeds in Mendel’s cross between the pea plants having yellow (YY) and green coloured (yy) seeds?
+What percentage of pea plants in the F2 generation was with yellow seeds in Mendel’s cross between the pea plants having yellow (YY) and green coloured (yy) seeds?
 (2024)

 Class 10 Science Chapter 8 Previous Year Questions - Heredity and Evolution View Answer